EMPAT94/empat94.github.io/_gs/Chapter 28 - A Hero's Welcome (1).md

 "Hmm...
 So Francisa, about the dungeon you mentioned..."
 I shot off one question after another, which she answered promptly and precisely.
 Francisa was quite the conversationalist once you got her going.
 Her formality dropped to yesterday's favorable milieu as our discussion continued.
 We talked at length about prophecies, monsters, magic, and of all things, civil duty and filial responsibilities, among other topics fantastical and mundane.

 Soon, the Sun dipped below the horizon.
 I failed to notice it last night, but now I realized that instead of candles, the maids had placed magical sticks in the corner.
 It had Runes!
-And obviously, I amended my earlier to-do.
-Along with the magical candle came tonight's dinner, again in the company of the princess.
+Along with the magical candle came the night's dinner, again in the company of the princess.
 And again I stuffed myself, just slightly lesser than yesterday.
 I was never a voracious eater either way.
 Francisa bid her goodnight, thankfully bereft of any irritation over my tardiness.
-I still sat in the chair going through my new quests.
+I still sat in the chair going through my quest list.

 ---